aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/manage-ranges/copy-range-style-only/_index.md

 {{% alert color="primary" %}}

-[Copy Range Data Only](/cells/java/copy-range-data-only/) and [Copy Range Data with Style](/cells/java/copy-range-data-with-style/) explained how to copy data from a range to another with or without formatting.
+[Copy Range Data Only](/cells/java/copy-range-data-only/) and [Copy Range Data with Style](/cells/java/copy-range-data-with-style/) explain how to copy data from a range to another with or without formatting.
 It is also possible to copy only the formatting of the range.
 This article shows how.

 {{% /alert %}}
 ## **Copy Range Style Only**